 Why your Approach to Leadership Needs to Change

+So, leadership needs to change?
 I spoke to a group of business professionals last week on the distinctions in preferences between different generations.
 You’ve likely heard some of the key differences highlighted in the past like the differences between a baby boomer’s preference for stability and predictability in their job versus a millennial’s preference for variety and autonomy.
 These generational preferences are also further exacerbated by our own personal experiences and behavioural preferences.

-Of these distinctions however one stands out above all others, what we prefer in a boss.
+Of these distinctions however, one stands out above all others, what we prefer in a boss.
 A baby boomer and Generation X to some degree, prefer a boss who listens, is fair and acts in a consistent manner.
 A millennial on the other hand doesn’t want a boss at all… they prefer a mentor.

 If you are a leader today this distinction suggests that most of what you’ve learned or been taught in the past about leadership is null and void for leading future generations.